Welcome to Teaching with Zoom!

 - To visit a room and observe the discussions, click on ‘Join Room’ in the Breakout Room view box

-- To communicate with all rooms, use the Broadcast option
+- To communicate with all rooms, use the Broadcast option.
+This is a great way to remind them of instructions or timing.

 - Once the Breakout Room time is completed, you will receive a message to ‘Close Rooms’

-- After you close the Breakout rooms, the Participants Box with refill with the names of the class participants
+- After you close the Breakout rooms, the Participants Box will refill with the names of the class participants

 2. To Pre-assign students to Breakout Rooms (useful when the same groups are used in each class during the semester), you can use the Zoom Breakout room tools in the meeting notice: